yeasy/learning_pickleball/en/appendix.md

 ## Rating and Levels

 Based on the [USA Pickleball skill levels](https://usapickleball.org/skill-level/), you can get a quick skill-level estimate (2.0 \~ 5.5) as follows.
 Skill levels are knowledge/proficiency guidance, while competitive player ratings are results-based.
-USA Pickleball's current ratings guidance points players to systems such as DUPR and UTR-P; UTPR should be treated as historical terminology rather than the current default.
+As of 2026, USA Pickleball-owned events use DUPR as the official exclusive rating system; other tours, clubs, or local events may still use UTR-P, self-rating bands, or their own divisions, so always follow the event's entry rules.

 Rating | Level | Definition
 --- | --- | ---